leodeslf/leaf/src/method/scrum.md

 The person who ensures the right features make into the Product Backlog and maximize its value for each Sprint, **representing the customers** of the product.

-Responsible for the *Product Backlog management*, developing and comminicating its items and the whole Product Goal, ordering and keeping it transparent, visible, and understandable.
+Responsible for the *Product Backlog management*, developing and communicating its items and the whole Product Goal, ordering and keeping it transparent, visible, and understandable.

 ### Scrum Master